-Evidence based and Patient-tailored Ketamine infusions with over 80% success
+Most Affordable MD Supervised and Patient-tailored Ketamine Therapy in Long Island with over 80% success

-All infusions are administered and supervised by Dr. Goyal himself.
+All infusions are administered, titrated and supervised by our board certified provider

-Free access to web based cognitive behavior therapy programs
+Free access (worth $300) to web based cognitive behavior therapy programs

-More than 5000 ketamine infusions administered with high success and no reported complications
+More than 5000 ketamine infusions administered with no significant complications

 You don't have to suffer.